Scholastic Probation/Dismissal and SUCCESS Agreements

 What is scholastic probation?

-To remain in good academic standing, you must maintain a minimum grade-point average of 2.0.
-If your GPA drops below 2.0, you are placed on scholastic probation.
-Probationary status is reflected on your permanent academic record.
+To remain in good academic standing, students must maintain a minimum grade-point average of 2.0.
+If their GPA drops below 2.0, they are placed on scholastic probation.
+Probationary status is reflected on their permanent academic record.

 In order to avoid dismissal, the College of Liberal Arts requires all students on scholastic probation to schedule an advising appointment to complete a SUCCESS Agreement each semester.
-At this time the advisor will attempt to determine what factors are hindering your academic success and make appropriate referrals.
-The advisor will also explain the minimum academic standards you must achieve inn the current semester in order to end probation/avoid dismissal.
+At this time the advisor will attempt to determine what factors are hindering their academic success and make appropriate referrals.
+The advisor will also explain the minimum academic standards they must achieve in the current semester in order to end probation/avoid dismissal.

 Sociology requires that all majors complete an Academic Intervention Self-Assessment form as the first step in the SUCCESS Agreement process.
-Please download the form (or pick up a printed copy in our office) and fill it out prior to meeting with us.
+Please download the form (or pick up a printed copy in the office) and fill it out prior to meeting with an advisor.

-What happens if I don't raise my GPA to a 2.0?
+What happens if students don't raise their GPA to a 2.0?

-After your first semester on scholastic probation, if you do not meet minimum academic standards, you will be placed on scholastic dismissal from the University for one long-session semester and any intervening summer session.
-After your first dismissal, you will return on scholastic probation.
+After their first semester on scholastic probation, if students do not meet minimum academic standards, they will be placed on scholastic dismissal from the University for one long-session semester and any intervening summer session.
+After their first dismissal, they will return on scholastic probation.
 Failure to met minimum standards upon returning from the first dismissal will result in a three-year dismissal.